freegenomics/free-genomics-www/site/content/_index.md

         scientific information is crucial.
 tools:
   heading: Tools
-  text: Free Genomics is not just about knowing more about oneself but also about
+  text: Free Genomics encompasses not only self-discovery but also the application
-    applying this knowledge to improve the quality of life.
+    of this knowledge to enhance one's quality of life using a diverse range of tools.
   list:
     - heading: DNA testing
       image: img/dna-testing.jpg
-      text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+      text: Due to competition and variety in the consumer genetic testing industry, we now benefit from widespread access to affordable DNA testing and raw data results that can be employed in numerous ways.
-    - heading: Fixing cells
+    - heading: Cellular Process Modulation
       image: img/cell-fixing.jpg
-      text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+      text: By examining the connections between SNPs and cellular mechanisms, we can optimize our dietary habits to effectively support healing and regeneration processes within our bodies.
 ---